muratk3n/thirdwave/en/README.md

 ---

-Strategically it wld also make sense to want to be an energy exporter, to be depended upon by bigger players, so next time maybe they wont get their ass kicked by Russia.
+Strategically it wld also make sense to want to be depended upon by bigger players, as an energy exporter, so next time maybe they wont get their ass kicked by Russia too swiftly.

 ---